 You can undo or redo changes by clicking the Back or Forward buttons, respectively:.
 The whole history since the time you entered the Map Data To Graph page is recorded.

-The following three buttons allow you to select the relative sizing of the left and right working panels:.
+The following three buttons allow you to expand the left or right working panel:.

-By default, the two windows have equal widths.
-Click the left button to widen the left working panel, or click the right button to widen the right working panel.
+By default, the two panels have equal widths.
+Click the left button to expand the left working panel, or click the right button to expand the right working panel.